 The cake we fed our baby, along with everyone else, was full of sugar, flour and, obviously, carbs.
 It was gorgeous, and by all accounts, it tasted pretty great too.
 I, however, was abstemious.
 As much as I would have liked to partake, I simply don’t think my pancreas would have been able to rise to the challenge.
 So I planned ahead.
 I wasn’t about to let my daughter’s first birthday go by without raising a forkful of some sweet treat or other.

 I had in my head to do coconut flour cupcakes again, but I wanted them to be chocolate.
 And this time, I didn’t want to play up the coconut flavour, I really just wanted it to taste like a regular chocolate cupcake, so that I could then pair it up with an interesting frosting.
 In addition to my own Coconut Flour Cupcake recipe, I searched for chocolate coconut flour cake online and found a few recipes to use for basic guidelines.
-All of these recipes called for sugar, and I was using my usual combination of erythritol and stevia so I had to adjust the other ingredients accordingly.
-Since stevia is a sweetener with no bulk, you can’t simply substitute it in for sugar, or your baked goods will be leathery and dry.
-“Bulk” has to be added in the form of additional liquid or other substance with volume and moisture (applesauce, yogurt, etc.)
+All of these recipes called for sugar, and I was using low carb sweeteners so I had to adjust the other ingredients accordingly.

 For frosting, I knew I wanted a coffee flavour.
 Coffee and chocolate go together like, well, coffee and chocolate.
 I know the expression is supposed to be “peas and carrots”, but I don’t like cooked peas and I can’t see how these two vegetables go together any better than coffee and chocolate!